nathanbirrell/natee.biz/resume.md

   </h3>

   <p>
-  Software Engineer with 10+ years of technical experience, scaling-up software products and building great teams. <strong>Interested in senior front-end roles, full-stack and open to lead roles (remote preferred).</strong>
+  Software Engineer with 10+ years of technical experience, scaling-up software products and building great teams. <strong>Interested in senior front-end roles, full-stack and open to lead roles.</strong>
   </p>
-  <p>Australian Citizen with working rights in the EU.
-Located in Bologna, Italy from March 17. </p>
+  <p>Australian Citizen with working rights in the EU. <b>Located in Bologna, Italy from March 17.</b></p>
 </div>
 <div>
   <h3 class="tx-overline">